togwand/nixos/README.md

 Always available to use NixOS options and optional configurations

 #### TODO
-1. Work on the default programs for mime types (add mpv)
+1. Add program for opening images
 2. Make waybar style better

 ### apps